Tusharsharma86/advanced_linear_regression_in_class/README.md

 ## In-Class Activities
 * Recap of previous session
 * Instructor Concept building
-  * Learn about ways to handle Non-Linear Data
-  * Understand Regularization and its types
-  * Distinguish between L1 and L2
-  * Understand Bias-Variance Trade-off
-  * Learn about Model Validation

-* Reverse Classroom (Nominate 1 person the next day)
-  * Explain the following terms to a 5 year old
-    * Regularization
-    * Overfitting
-    * Bias Variance Tradeoff
 * In Class Quiz Administration
 * Periodic Recap - Closer to the end of session
 * In Class Assignments - Motivation